"About Me" Explains How My Search

 When we finally reached southern Alberta, we were greeted with gale force winds driving blinding sheets of snow across the road.
 The visibility was so poor it was almost impossible to see the center line.

-When we finally arrived at our home, we were totally exhausted, and very grateful to be alive.
+Upon reaching our home we were totally exhausted, and very grateful to be alive.
 We looked at each other and said "That's it!
 Enough's enough."
 We got our affairs in order, packed our belongings, and immigrated to the United States.

 When we moved, we decided to settle in Tucson, Arizona.
 We were "Westerners", it was closer to "home", and it felt like the right place to be.
 But our hearts always returned to Florida so when we could, we'd pack up our ever growing number of pets, and head across country in our RV to the tropical paradise we missed.